 Who is Admitted Into the Drug Court Program?

 A defendant cannot enter the drug court program unless a prosecutor has referred him.
 The defendant will then enter a screening process to determine eligibility.
 This program is only available to adults with substance abuse problems that are facing non-violent felony charges.

 What Should Defendants Expect During the Drug Court Program?

 Participants are also expected to comply with random drug test requests and maintain employment or stay in school.
 In addition, they are required to make frequent court appearances to update the judge on their progress in the program.

 Each defendant is closely supervised throughout the course of the program.
 This ensures that each defendant gets the individualized help he needs to overcome his substance abuse issues and meet his personal goals.

 How Long is the Drug Court Program?

 The drug court program consists of different phases.
 Defendants must complete all requirements in one phase before moving onto the next.
 So the exact length of time it takes to make it through the program varies on a case-by-case basis.

 What Happens After the Program is Completed?

 If a defendant makes it through the drug court program, the criminal charges against him will be dismissed.
 This means the defendant will get to move forward in his life without a criminal conviction on his record.

 Drug court has been extremely successful in reducing crime and helping offenders beat their addictions.
 In fact, it has been reported that drug courts are more effective in reducing crime than jail, prison, probation, and other sentencing options.

 Missouri Drug Paraphernalia Laws

 Mo.
-Rev. Stat. § 579.074 provides that individuals commit the offense of unlawful possession of drug paraphernalia when they knowingly use or intend to use drug paraphernalia for the purposes of creating or introducing a controlled substance or an imitation controlled substance into the body.
+Rev. Stat. § 579.074 provides that individuals commit the offense of unlawful possession of drug paraphernalia when they knowingly use or intend to use drug paraphernalia to create or introduce a banned substance or an imitation drug into the body.

 The offense is a Class D misdemeanor under Missouri law, for which you can be required to pay a $500 fine.
 You also will have a drug-related criminal conviction on your record that will show up during criminal background checks.